 Papers of a state representative from Stoddard County, 1961-1967.
 Campaign correspondence and publicity, correspondence with constituents in regard to legislation and welfare assistance, political correspondence on such matters as gubernatorial succession, reapportionment, conflict of interest legislation, and ouster of House Speaker Graham.

 Benton, Jessie, The Wornall House, 1944, (C2938)

-A brief history of the Wornall House and family, with incidents of the Civil War Battle of Westport.
-Includes a sketch of the floor plan.
+The collection contains a brief history of the Wornall House and family, with incidents of the Civil War Battle of Westport.
+Included is a sketch of the floor plan.
 Photographs are located in the editorial office of the State Historical Society.

 Berneche, Jerry and Joanne, Photographs, (P0282)

 Three photographs: staff of the University Argus at the University of Missouri (1890), dentist's office in Kansas City (ca 1940s), and Jesse Hall at the University of Missouri.